PiotrTymoszuk/CovILD_AI/README.md

 ## Terms of use

 Please cite the repository and the peer-reviewed publication, when available.
-The raw data files will be made upon request to the senior study authors, [Dr. Christoph Schwabl](mailto:christoph.schwabl@i-med.ac.at) and [Dr. Gerlig Widmann](mailto:gerlig.widmann@i-med.ac.at).
+The raw data files will be made upon request to the study authors, [Dr. Anna Luger](mailto:Anna.Luger@i-med.ac.at), [Dr. Christoph Schwabl](mailto:christoph.schwabl@i-med.ac.at), [Dr. Gerlig Widmann](mailto:gerlig.widmann@i-med.ac.at).

 ## Usage